About

 • Stream in the hot coffee in a slow stream, into the wet ingredients while whisking.

-• Use a whisk to combine the wet ingredients with the dry ingredients, until all the dry ingredients are moistened and there are no lumps.
+• Use a whisk to combine the warm wet ingredients with the dry ingredients, until all the dry ingredients are moistened and there are no lumps.
 Be gently with the batter as you don't want to overwork the batter either

 • Pour the batter into the prepared pan, and bake for 25 – 30 minutes (it's usually about 27 minutes for me), until the cake is springy to the touch in the middle.
 Try not to open the oven door until the first 20 minutes have passed.